VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 Specifications justify the price.
 AM4 socket with B550 chipset.
 Four DIMM slots supporting up to 128GB DDR4.
 Two M.2 slots with PCIe 4.0, both with heatsinks.
 Two PCIe x16 slots and two PCIe x1 slots for expansion.
 The VRM uses a 10+2+1 phase design, the strongest in this roundup, with substantial heatsinks that keep temperatures low even with high-end CPUs.

-At £99.98, you’re getting £120-130 board quality for under £100.
+At this price, you're getting £120-130 board quality for under £100.
 The rear I/O includes eight USB ports (mix of 3.2 and 2.0), HDMI and DisplayPort, and Realtek 2.5G Ethernet.
-Audio is still basic ALC892, and there’s no Wi-Fi, but everything else is a step above.
-If you’re building with a Ryzen 7 or 9 processor and want a board that’ll last years, this is worth the extra spend.
+Audio is still basic ALC892, and there's no Wi-Fi, but everything else is a step above.
+If you're building with a Ryzen 7 or 9 processor and want a board that'll last years, this is worth the extra spend.

 Buying Guide: What to Look For in the Best Motherboards Under £100